 Kwoiek Creek is a 49.9 MW, run-of-river project located on the lower reaches of Kwoiek Creek, a tributary to the Fraser River, approximately 14 km south of Lytton, British Columbia.
 Kwoiek Creek includes a water diversion and intake facility, a buried penstock and a powerhouse located on Kanaka Bar Indian Band’s Whyeek IR No. 4 near Lytton.

-The Kwoiek Creek Hydroelectric Project, operating under a gross head of 564 metres and a maximum design flow of 13.5 cms, produces approximately 215 GWh of electrical energy per year, enough electricity to fulfil the needs of about 22,000 homes.
+The Kwoiek Creek Hydroelectric Project, operating under a gross head of 564 metres and a maximum design flow of 13.5 cubic metres per second, produces an average of 215,000 MWh of electrical energy per year.

 The Project was subject to review under both the BC Environmental Assessment Act and the Canadian Environmental Assessment Act.
 Pursuant to the Canada-British Columbia Agreement for Environmental Assessment Cooperation, a coordinated, cooperative assessment of the Project by provincial and federal agencies was conducted.